 Group outings are not permitted other than groups eligible for Spray and Play - an offering for camps and other groups serving individuals with disabilities.
-Please note that reservations are required for Spray and Play and the program will resume in 2017.
+Please note that reservations are required for Spray and Play.
 Click here or call 732-460-1167, ext.
 22 for more information about this offering.

 Model Rockets and Airplanes

 The use of model rockets and radio controlled model aircraft is permitted, with appropriate permit, in designated areas on the south side of Highway 537.
 For details on obtaining a permit, and other requirements, please see our complete rules

 PLEASE NOTE: Large group (over 50 people) gatherings are not available at this site.
 A picnic shelter can be rented for a max of 50 people.
 Please see Picnic Area & Shelters for more information and nearby County Park System facilities where larger groups can be accommodated.